|Learn how to encourage responsible building and improve the quality of housing for all.|

 There are a number of ways in which housing can add to its neighborhood:

 - It can add to the neighborhood’s attractiveness.
-Well-designed housing, with colorful or particularly good-looking details, can make the whole neighborhood seem better looking, especially if it echoes the interesting features and style of existing buildings.
+Well-designed housing, with colorful or particularly attractive details, can improve the feel of the whole neighborhood, especially if it echoes the interesting features and style of existing buildings.

-- It can add to foot traffic and street life.
-Setting aside space at street level in an apartment block or other multi-unit development for retail and commercial use means that people will be using the street.
-Activities that draw people out to shop and socialize help to create a neighborhood community.
+- New housing can add to foot traffic and street life.
+Setting aside space at street level in an apartment block or other multi-unit development for retail and commercial use will increase the number of people using the street.
+Activities that draw people out to shop and socialize help to create a sense of community.
 The more people recognize and talk to one another on the street, the safer and more pleasant the street becomes.

 - It can change people’s attitudes.
 Those who don’t live in the new housing may start to see themselves and their neighborhood differently: Since a developer chose to put this really nice building here, this place must be OK.
 The result may be people paying more attention to keeping up their own buildings and houses, and a rise in property values and community pride.